-The aim of the planning system is to maintain and improve our society through planned development and conservation.
-This helps to provide an attractive environment in which to live, work and play.
+The aim of the planning system is to help the Borough change in a planned way, maintaining an attractive environment in which to live, work and play.
 Planning ensures buildings and uses are well designed and appropriately located.

 - Plain English guide to the planning system (pdf 331 kb)

 The two main strands of planning work in local authorities are Development Management (Planning Applications) and Planning Policy.
 Below is an overview of the main elements of Planning Policy in Havant.